Code Platoon Academic Catalog

 What is your attendance policy?

-- Students are expected to be present in class every day from 8 AM to 5 PM.
+- Students are expected to be present in class every day from 9 AM to 6 PM.
 Excessive absences (more than 1 day a week or 5 days total) will evaluated on a case-by-case basis.
+Teaching assistants are available until 7:30pm, and it is generally expected that students will stay (at least ) that long.

 What is appropriate behavior in the classroom?